maxkibble/minijava-compiler/README.md

 You can choose to generate different intermediate code by specifying different Main functions under src/ directory.

 There are 3 types of intermediate code: *.pg, *.spg, *.kg (In generation order).
 They represent different phases of compilation.

+For more implementation details, you can read the pdf file in report/ directory.